dah/CoreDataPickerExample/README.md

 Simple app demonstrating how to get a default Core Data app (Xcode 12.4) working with a Picker.

-I was struggling to get the selection working with a core data picker and found that the thread below helped but did work in the case that the database was empty.
+I was struggling to get the selection working with a core data picker and found that the thread below helped, but didn't work in the case that the database was empty.

 https://developer.apple.com/forums/thread/674482